 Share this Post

 Chasing winter in the summer is exciting for many reasons, and this year clean air was among them.
 Hot and dry weather was already fuelling record-breaking forest fires that have continued in western North America.
 While there were no fires that immediately threatened my hometown of Whistler at the time, we were still inundated with thick smoke and ash.
-Luckily, I had planned a trip down south – way south – to Argentina during the month of August.
+Luckily, I had planned a trip down south – way south – to Argentina during the month of August to go splitboarding in Patagonia.
 Some people live for hot summer days, tank tops, and nights that seem to go on forever.
 I, however, am most content when surrounded by the stillness and silence of falling snow.

-This was my fourth trip chasing winter in South America, and this year did not disappoint.
+This was my fourth trip chasing winter in South America.
+This time, we went splitboarding in Patagonia, and it did not disappoint.
 I am beyond grateful to have had another opportunity to be based out of Bariloche with the support of SASS Argentina.
 The SASS crew take over Soul Max, a bright yellow lodge that’s just meters away from the base area of Cerro Catredal.
 This ski area allows for quick bumps into the alpine for easy resort-accessed backcountry, and is also the access point for the legendary Frey Hut and the Van Titter Valley.

 The first storm rolled in as soon as I stepped foot in the lodge, the best welcome I could have asked for.
 The power of storms in Patagonia always amazes me, and it seemed like the storms kept rolling in the whole time I was there.
 High winds and the intensity of the storm cycle kept us off the mountain for a couple of days during the trip, but when Pachamama (mother earth) is speaking you’d be well advised to listen.

-Aside from a few days where riding was shut down by weather, it was like the best day ever on repeat: lots of high fives, face shots and waist deep powder, with heavy overnight snowfall that reset tracks for the following day.
+Aside from a few days where splitboarding in Patagonia was shut down by weather, it was like the best day ever on repeat: lots of high fives, face shots and waist deep powder, with heavy overnight snowfall that reset tracks for the following day.